sytsereitsma/mdbook-plantuml/README.md

 ## Options
 - **plantuml-cmd:** Optional command override for PlantUML (defaults to "java -jar plantuml.jar" on Windows and "/usr/bin/plantuml" on Linux).
   When a URL is provided it is assumed you want to generate the images using a PlantUML server implementation.
-- **enable-cache:** Optional flag to enable caching (defaults to false for now).
-When enabled, repetitive book generation is significantly faster, because only the changed PlantUML code blocks are regenerated.
-- **cache-dir:** The directory where to store the cache (defaults to '.plantuml-cache' in the book root dir).
-   This option can be used to have a central location for use with multiple books (e.g. same book on different version branches).
-Protection for parallel use of the cache with a shared cache dir is something on the todo list.
-So when sharing the cache dir between projects make sure you do not generate the books in parallel, this will likely corrupt the cache.
-- **clean-cache:** When true (default) the unused cache entries are removed after the preprocessor is run.
-Typically set to false when you share a cache between books, see the 'cache-dir' option.

 ## Features
 - **plantuml-server** Add http server support only